waggle-sensor/waggle-auth-app/README.md

 2. Go to Register your app with Globus
 3. Create an app with a name like "Test App"
   * Set redirect URL to: `http://localhost:8000/globus-auth-redirect`
-  * Copy the client ID, client secret and redirect URL and add them the following template in a convinient location like `~/waggle-auth-oidc.env`:
+  * Copy the following template to `~/waggle-auth-oidc.env` and fill in your client ID, client secret and redirect URL:

 ```sh
 export OIDC_CLIENT_ID="Your Client ID!"